 - Log on to the Alibaba Cloud DNS console.

-- On the Manage DNS page, click the Domains tab and select a domain.
-Then, click Configure in the Actions column corresponding to the domain.
+- On the Manage DNS page, click the Domains tab, select a domain, and then click Configure in the Actions column for the domain.

 - Click Add Record to add a CNAME record.